 You can run the Customer State Journey Mapping workshop for any other persona whenever you want!

 But if you want to run the workshop for the same persona,

 a.)
 If there are no changes in the customer journey: Ideally wait for a year to track the progress of your first workshop.
 Understand the impact, make the notes, and improve or iterate accordingly.

-A Future State Journey Mapping however reflects the future state journey of the customer envisioning what is going to happen in the near future.
-Most companies do it yearly because at the end of every year they want to measure their performance and look for possible opportunities to improve in the next year!
+A Future State Journey Mapping however reflects the future state journey of the customer envisioning what is going to happen shortly.
+Most companies do it yearly because, at the end of every year, they want to measure their performance and look for possible opportunities to improve in the next year!